 Philadelphia is home to an impressive collection of women-owned businesses, including many boutiques and storefronts worth supporting all year round.

 Philadelphia Independents in Old City sells Philadelphia-themed, locally made items, such as pillows, candles, cards, and more.
-For even more gifts and home essentials, visit Occasionette along East Passyunk Avenue in South Philadelphia or The Little Apple along Main Street in Manayunk.
+For even more gifts and home essentials, visit Occasionette or The Little Apple.
 Aspiring chefs can stock up on quality kitchen utensils in the historic Italian Market at Fante’s Kitchen Shop.

 Shop fashion-forward, tax-free styles at Joan Shepp along Chestnut Street near Rittenhouse.
-Browse quirky gifts, home goods, and more at Open House or shop jewelry and accessories its sister shop, Verde – both found along 13th Street in the Gayborhood and owned by local entrepreneurs Marcie Turney and Valerie Safron.
+Browse quirky gifts, home goods, and more at Open House.
+Or shop jewelry and accessories its sister shop, Verde.
+Both are found along 13th Street in the Gayborhood and owned by local entrepreneurs Marcie Turney and Valerie Safron.

 Find a good read at Harriett’s Bookshop in Fishtown, which celebrates women writers, activists, and artists.
-For beauty and wellness products, stop by Freedom Apothecary on N 2nd Street, a shop empowering women to find their own freedom through self care, or Marsh + Mane on S 4th Street, a natural beauty supply store stocked with all your haircare needs with knowledgeable staff ready to help answer any haircare questions you may have.
-Also on S 4th Street, you’ll find Yowie, a home and life shop dedicated to curating small collections from friends, independent artists, and designers.
+For beauty and wellness products, stop by Freedom Apothecary.
+This shop empowers women to find their own freedom through self care.
+Marsh + Mane is a natural beauty supply store stocked with all your haircare needs with knowledgeable staff.
+Nearby, you’ll also find Yowie, a home and life shop dedicated to curating small collections from friends, independent artists, and designers.

 Explore murals honoring or created by women

-Philadelphia is home to over 4,000 murals, many by women artists or honoring influential women throughout history.
+Philadelphia is home to thousands of murals, many by women artists or honoring influential women throughout history.

 On the side of the New Century Guild building — now the home of the Guild House Hotel and once home to one of the nation’s oldest and most prominent women’s empowerment organizations — and part of the Mural Mile, Women in Progress serves as a tribute to unnamed and under acknowledged women in history.